 6. Check your wallet balance to see if your transaction was successful and the amount you sent to your wallet was received (it should be slightly less due to fees).
 It might take some time to go through, so be patient.
 You should be able to see the incoming transaction in your wallet.

 7. Wipe, reset, and erase your wallet (Trezor Doc, Ledger Doc).
 We're going to test your seed and recover your wallet (because it'll suck if you're recovering your wallet for the first time in the future, with all your coins on it, and it doesn't work).

-9. Ensure you can find and read your seed in the future.
-Do one or more of the following:
+10. Ensure you can find and read your seed in the future.
+Do the following: